 Sessions at Patient Safety and Infection Prevention will cover the latest national guidelines and offer practical solutions that delegates can put into practice immediately and for the future.
 This includes deep dives on the use of technology to identify early-stage infections, how you can transform patient safety through a change in culture and examples of successful infection prevention across NHS hospitals and beyond.

-New for 2022, the care quality and efficiency theatre zones in on the two most fundamental issues for the NHS.
-Packed sessions will present topical and useful case studies which you can use to implement at your own organisation from those who are best in class.
+New for 2022, the care quality and efficiency theatre zones are the two most fundamental issues for the NHS.
+Packed sessions will present topical and useful case studies which you can use to implement at your own organisation.
 The ambition for all sessions is how to reduce variation in the quality of care for the most affordable price – the holy grail for the NHS!